 For Adam, it’s the simple changes that have yielded the greatest improvements.
 Being able to customise and run whatever reports he needs – and in real-time – means the business can assess performance at a granular level.

-They’ve been able to streamline reporting processes, thereby reducing manual workarounds and removing any downtime that was a result of a crashed system.
+They’ve been able to streamline reporting processes, thereby reducing manual workarounds and removing any downtime that was the result of a crashed system.
 Monthly reporting has moved to weekly, and as Adam explains, “The impact is, people know what is going on as it's happening.”

 While the team will always have “bread and butter tasks”, they can do the work efficiently and with accuracy.

 “It just means we’re not spending time worrying about whether the report is correct, having to double or triple-check whether the report is compiled in the right way.
 There much less room for error,” Adam says.

 After 12 months of getting used to the system, Adam says they decided to integrate data reporting tool Velixo.